 Another way to fix this problem is by changing Virginia's expungement law.
 The current law only allows expungement of criminal charges that have been dismissed or dropped.
 If you were convicted, you're out of luck no matter how old the charge.
 Why not add a provision that allows for the expungement of non-serious charges after a certain amount of time?
 Does the world need to know that a 30 year old was convicted of shoplifting when he was 18?
 My suggestion is allowing for the expungement of most non-violent criminal convictions after 5 years of no new convictions.
 Another way to address the problem is through laws that limit employers’ access to information about old convictions.
 In Massachusetts, a law limits employers’ access to information about convictions to 5 years for misdemeanors and 10 years for felonies.

 At the end of the day, the goal should be to help young people succeed and reach their potential.
 What's the end game in pinning young people with criminal convictions that permanently block access to educational and employment opportunities?
 Don't get me wrong.
 I'm not talking about people charged with violent offenses.
 I'm not talking about people who have proven that they're dangerous.
 I'm talking about people who made stupid decisions who are otherwise decent people.
 These people deserve a chance to prove themselves.
 I doubt any of us would want to be judged by the decisions we made when we were 18.

 If you are the parent of a young person charged with a crime, we can help you.
-Give us a call and we'll talk about your options.
+Give us a call or visit our website and we'll talk about your options.